Biscozum/mobkit_date_picker/README.md

 }
 ```

-##### StandardCalendar
+##### MobkitCalendar

-`StandardCalendar` gives a standard view of selecting dates.
-You can use `StandardCalendar` if you want the user to select a single date or a date range with multiple recipes.
+`MobkitCalendar` gives a standard view of selecting dates.
+You can use `MobkitCalendar` if you want the user to select a single date or a date range with multiple recipes.

-You can customize your date picker with `StandardCalendarConfigModel`.
+You can customize your date picker with `MobkitCalendarConfigModel`.
-##### StandardCalendarSelectionType
+##### MobkitCalendarSelectionType
 You must decide whether you want the user to have a single date or a range of dates with multiple dates.
 * `rangeTap`
 rangeTap expects the user to select a date range with multiple dates.
 When the user clicks on two different dates, the dates between the two clicked dates are returned.